asta7a/econmacropaper2/README.md

 --- BEGIN MODEL ANSWER ---

-The principal macroeconomic objectives of the UK government — low and stable inflation (targeted at 2% CPI), sustained economic growth, low unemployment, and a satisfactory balance of payments position — are frequently in tension with one another, and no single policy instrument can achieve them all simultaneously.
-Fiscal policy, encompassing government decisions on spending (G) and taxation (T), is one of the primary macroeconomic tools available; evaluating its effectiveness requires examining both its capacity to stabilise aggregate demand and its limitations when set against monetary and supply-side alternatives.
+The UK government's main macroeconomic objectives — low and stable inflation (targeted at 2% CPI), sustained economic growth, low unemployment, and a satisfactory balance of payments — are frequently in conflict, and no single policy instrument can achieve them all at once.
+Fiscal policy, which covers government decisions on spending (G) and taxation (T), is one of the main tools available, but whether it is the most effective depends on the nature of the problem being addressed.

-Expansionary fiscal policy can be highly effective in closing a negative output gap and reducing cyclical unemployment by directly injecting demand into the circular flow of income.
-When the government increases spending or cuts taxation, households and firms receive additional income which is spent in further rounds of consumption, generating a multiplier effect — where the final increase in national income exceeds the initial fiscal injection by a factor of 1/(1−MPC).
-This mechanism was demonstrated in the UK's pandemic-era response, when government borrowing reached £152bn in 2024/25 and substantial support through furlough and business grants prevented a far deeper recession.
-With UK GDP growing 7.6% in 2021, demand-side fiscal support clearly contributed to the recovery from the pandemic contraction.
-The mechanism by which expansionary fiscal policy raises aggregate demand and reduces unemployment is shown in the diagram below.
+One reason fiscal policy can be effective is that expansionary fiscal policy can close a negative output gap and reduce cyclical unemployment.
+When the government raises spending or cuts taxes, households and firms receive more income, which they then spend in further rounds of consumption — this generates the multiplier effect, where the final rise in national income exceeds the initial injection by a factor of 1/(1−MPC).
+This causes aggregate demand to increase, which leads firms to raise output and hire more workers, therefore reducing cyclical unemployment.
+The UK's pandemic response illustrates this: government borrowing reached £152bn in 2024/25, with furlough and business grants sustaining demand, and GDP then rebounded by 7.6% in 2021.
+The mechanism is shown below.

 ---
-📊 DIAGRAM: Expansionary Fiscal Policy Closing a Negative Output Gap
+DIAGRAM: Expansionary Fiscal Policy Closing a Negative Output Gap

 Title: Expansionary Fiscal Policy — Effect on AD/AS Vertical axis: Price Level (P)
 Horizontal axis: Real GDP / National Output (Y)

 Draw:
-1. AD₁ — downward-sloping curve, positioned relatively to the left, reflecting a negative output gap
+1. AD₁ — downward-sloping curve positioned to the left, reflecting a negative output gap
-2. AD₂ — downward-sloping curve to the RIGHT of AD₁, reflecting the increase in aggregate demand from fiscal stimulus
+2. AD₂ — downward-sloping curve to the RIGHT of AD₁, reflecting increased aggregate demand
 3. SRAS — upward-sloping curve
 4. LRAS — vertical line at full-employment output Y_fe

 Initial equilibrium: Where AD₁ meets SRAS — label point A. Draw dotted lines to P₁ on the vertical axis and Y₁ on the horizontal axis.
-Draw a bracket on the horizontal axis between Y₁ and Y_fe labelled "Negative output gap (cyclical unemployment)".
+Draw a bracket on the horizontal axis between Y₁ and Y_fe labelled "Negative output gap".

-Shift: AD shifts rightward from AD₁ to AD₂ due to an increase in government spending (↑G) or a cut in taxation (↓T).
+Shift: AD shifts rightward from AD₁ to AD₂ due to ↑G or ↓T.

 New equilibrium: Where AD₂ meets SRAS — label point B. Draw dotted lines to P₂ on the vertical axis and Y₂ on the horizontal axis.
 Y₂ should be at or close to Y_fe.

-Annotations: Draw a rightward arrow between AD₁ and AD₂ labelled "↑G or ↓T → multiplier effect".
-Note that P₂ > P₁, indicating inflationary cost of demand expansion.
-Label the distance from Y₁ to Y₂ as "output gap closed".
+Annotations: Label the rightward arrow between AD₁ and AD₂ "↑G or ↓T → multiplier effect".
+Note P₂ > P₁.
+Label the distance Y₁ to Y₂ "output gap closed".
 ---

-As illustrated in the diagram above, the rightward shift of AD from AD₁ to AD₂ closes the negative output gap — moving the economy from Y₁ toward the full-employment level Y_fe at point B — thereby reducing cyclical unemployment and supporting growth.
-However, this diagram also reveals the key weakness of expansionary fiscal policy: the price level rises from P₁ to P₂, meaning the stimulus generates inflationary pressure alongside the output gain.
-This trade-off is precisely what the UK experienced in 2021–22, when post-pandemic fiscal and monetary loosening contributed to demand-pull inflationary pressures that combined with cost-push shocks to drive CPI to 11.1% in October 2022.
-Furthermore, the fiscal space available to execute expansionary policy is severely constrained: with UK public sector net debt standing at £2,911bn — equivalent to 93.8% of GDP — and debt interest payments consuming £110bn of public spending in 2025/26 (8.1% of all government expenditure), the government's ability to borrow further without triggering financial market alarm and a rise in gilt yields is limited.
-The crowding out mechanism — where higher government borrowing raises real interest rates and reduces private sector investment — means that the net stimulus effect on aggregate demand may be considerably smaller than the headline spending figures suggest.
+As shown in the diagram, the rightward shift of AD from AD₁ to AD₂ closes the negative output gap — moving the economy from Y₁ toward Y_fe at point B — reducing cyclical unemployment in the process.
+However, the diagram also reveals a key weakness: the price level rises from P₁ to P₂, meaning fiscal stimulus creates inflationary pressure alongside the output gain.
+This is exactly what happened in 2021–22, when loose fiscal and monetary policy contributed to demand-pull inflation that, combined with cost-push shocks, drove CPI to 11.1% in October 2022.
+Beyond this, the UK's fiscal position severely limits the scope for further expansion: public sector net debt stood at £2,911bn — 93.8% of GDP — by March 2026, with debt interest payments consuming £110bn of public spending in 2025/26.
+If higher borrowing pushes up gilt yields, the crowding out mechanism kicks in — higher interest rates reduce private investment, meaning the net boost to aggregate demand is considerably smaller than the headline spending figures suggest.

-Supply-side fiscal policy represents a more targeted use of the fiscal instrument, and arguably a more effective route to achieving the macroeconomic objectives of sustainable growth and lower structural unemployment.
-Tax incentives for business investment — such as full expensing for capital expenditure, introduced in the UK in 2023 — can stimulate productive investment and raise the economy's productive capacity, shifting the long-run aggregate supply curve rightward and enabling non-inflationary growth.
-Investment in public infrastructure, education, and skills training similarly raises the quality of the labour force and reduces structural mismatches in the labour market that contribute to persistent unemployment above the NAIRU.
-The OBR estimates the UK NAIRU at approximately 4.1%, yet unemployment reached 4.9% in early 2026 with youth unemployment at 15.8% — both above the natural rate — suggesting structural factors at work that demand-side fiscal stimulus alone cannot address.
-The supply-side effect of fiscal policy on the LRAS is illustrated below.
+Supply-side fiscal policy is arguably more effective for the objective of sustainable long-run growth, since it raises the economy's productive capacity rather than just stimulating demand.
+Tax incentives for capital investment — such as the full expensing of capital expenditure introduced in the UK in 2023 — encourage firms to invest in new machinery and technology, which raises productivity, meaning each unit of labour produces more output, which causes the LRAS curve to shift rightward and enables non-inflationary growth.
+Spending on infrastructure, education and skills training similarly raises the quality of human capital and reduces structural mismatches in the labour market.
+With UK unemployment at 4.9% in February 2026 and youth unemployment at 15.8% — both above the OBR's estimated NAIRU of 4.1% — structural factors are clearly at work that demand-side stimulus cannot fix.
+The effect is illustrated below.

 ---
-📊 DIAGRAM: Supply-Side Fiscal Policy Shifting LRAS
+DIAGRAM: Supply-Side Fiscal Policy Shifting LRAS

 Title: Supply-Side Fiscal Policy — LRAS Shift
 Vertical axis: Price Level (P)